Roseanne Conner: Season 5

 After closing the bike shop, Dan returns to drywalling.
-Roseanne and Jackie each receive $10,000 from their mother, Bev who divorced her husband, Al. The sisters, along with friend Nancy (Sandra Bernhardt), decide to open a diner.
+Roseanne and Jackie each receive $10,000 from their mother, Bev who divorced her husband, Al. The sisters, along with friend Nancy (Sandra Bernhard), decide to open a diner.
 Bev becomes a fourth partner to provide the additional money they need.
 Seventeen-year-old Becky elopes with unemployed boyfriend Mark (Glenn Quinn), who gets a new job in Minneapolis.
 Jackie moves in with boyfriend Fischer, who later physically abuses her; Roseanne and Dan help Jackie leave him, though Dan is briefly jailed for assault.
 Jackie and Roseanne's father dies, and Roseanne confronts Joan, his longtime mistress, as well as the abuse she and Jackie suffered as children.
 Roseanne's rich cousin Ronnie (Joan Collins) visits and encourages Darlene to apply to an arts college.
 Darlene, now dating Mark's younger brother, David (Johnny Galecki), wants him to move into their house when his mother is about to move to a new town.
 Roseanne and Dan initially refuse, but Roseanne relents after witnessing Mrs. Healey's abusive behavior.
 Darlene is accepted to a Chicago arts college but decides to decline after David is rejected for the same school.
 Roseanne wants Darlene to wait a year, then reconsiders after learning David threatened to break up if she goes.
 When Darlene admits she fears failing, Roseanne convinces her to go.
 Dan enters a new business venture of flipping houses for profit, but nearly goes under after new partner Roger (Tim Curry), skips town as the first mortgage payment is coming due.
 Jackie saves Dan from financial ruin by buying the house.

 Season 6

 When Roseanne and Jackie insist their troublesome mother stay away from the Lunch Box, Bev retaliates by selling her share to Roseanne's odious former boss, Leon Carp (Martin Mull).
-Roseanne discovers marijuana hidden in he basement and accuses David until Dan says it is her old stash.
+Roseanne discovers marijuana hidden in her basement and accuses David until Dan says it is her old stash.
 They, along with Jackie, smoke it.
 Roseanne's past as an abuse victim arises when she reacts violently to D.J. after he joyrides in her car and wrecks it.
 Becky and Mark return to Lanford and move into the Conners' house.
 Roseanne discovers David has been living with Darlene in Chicago.
 She forces David to return to Lanford, keeping the truth from Dan, who later finds out and briefly evicts him.
 Roseanne and Dan struggle to have another baby but Jackie becomes pregnant after a one-night stand with Fred (Michael O'Keefe), Dan's co-worker at the city garage where he now works.
 Jackie gives birth to a son.
 At the end of the season, Roseanne coordinates Jackie and Fred's wedding.